Marked points on translation surfaces: Proof of Theorem

 We are now in one of the four cases illustrated in the top of Figure \ref{F:BadStrebel}.
 Except that the left case is in $\cQ(-1^4)$ and hence excluded by our assumption that $(Q', q')\notin \cQ(-1^4)$, and the right case is excluded since there is a marked point.
 For the middle two cases, the bottom of the figure shows how to find a simple cylinder disjoint from $c$. \end{proof}

 \begin{lemma} Let $(Q', q')\in \cQ'$, and assume $\cQ'$ is hyperelliptic.
 Let $c$ be a saddle connection.
 Let $(Q, q)$ be the quadratic differential that arises from slitting $c$ and gluing in a simple cylinder.
-Then $(Q, q)$ belongs to a hyperelliptic component of a stratum of quadratic differentials iff $c$ is fixed by the hyperelliptic involution. \end{lemma}
+Then $(Q, q)$ belongs to a hyperelliptic component of a stratum of quadratic differentials if and only if $c$ is fixed by a hyperelliptic involution. \end{lemma}